How to Add Structured Data to Your Website

 Why Does Google Search Recommends Structured Data Using JSON-LD Format

-The simplest reason Google recommends using JSON-LD (Javascript Object Notation Linked Data) is because it is easy for inserting certain information for websites.
+The simplest reason Google recommends using JSON-LD (JavaScript Object Notation Linked Data) is because it is easy for inserting certain information for websites.
 For example:

 <script type="application/ld+json">